xml-director/xmldirector.plonecore/docs/source/README.rst

   HTML, XML) depending on your application requirements)
 - dedicated per-connector logging facility
 - small and extensible
-- experimental support for mounting arbitrary WebDAV service into Plone (set the emulation mode to ``webdav`` in the eXist-db control panel of Plone)
+- experimental support for mounting arbitrary WebDAV service into Plone
-- Dexerity fields:

   - ``XMLText`` - a field for storing XML content in BaseX or eXist-db